 While there are plenty of designated roadside rest areas and gravel pits to choose from, there is nothing like waking up to the calm sound of water instead of roaring road trains and the feeling of not having a 24 hours maximum stay is pure freedom.
 In this article we will share 5 of the best free camping spots found around Queensland.

 Little Yabba Creek Park, Sunshine Coast Hinterland

 Sometimes it can be really difficult to find free camping spots in and around big cities, but on the Sunshine Coast in Queensland there are plenty!
 Little Yabba Creek park is a beautiful grassy area that offers a 20-hour free stop-over.
 From the free camping area there is a nature walk through the forest that takes you along a board walk past incredibly big fig trees.
+There is also a nice little creek a 3 min walk from the site, lovely for a swim.
 The free camp is close by to popular national park, Conondale and the trendy Sunshine Coast Hinterland precinct, Maleny.
 There are BBQ and toilet facilities available for public use.

 Babinda Rest Area, Cairns Region

 Probably the best designated free camp you are going to find along the Bruce Highway.
 It is a very popular free camp so try to arrive early to ensure you get a good spot.

 It is managed by the council and is located in a prime location.
 Situated on the banks of the crystal-clear Babinda River, the large grassy area provides plenty of space for all the free campers to be comfortable.
 The township Babinda is the gateway to the tranquil lushness of Wooroonooran National Park.
 Here the crystal-clear river runs through a series of boulders in the foothills of Queensland highest mountain, Bartle Frere.